sheypoor/frontend-challenge/README.md

 **User module**: This module contains the User interface and `createUser` function.
 The `createUser` function calls the SDK to create a user on the server and returns the user object and a token.

+## Testing

+We use Jest and ts-jest for testing our application.
+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+It works with projects using Babel, TypeScript, Node.js, React, Angular, Vue.js and Svelte.

+Each module in our application has an accompanying `.test.ts` file which includes unit tests for the functions exported by the module.
+For example, `dom.test.ts` includes tests for the functions in the `dom` module.

+Our tests ensure that each function behaves as expected under different scenarios.
+For example, we test that our DOM manipulation functions correctly add, remove, and toggle classes.

+To run the tests, use the command `yarn test`.

 ## User Authentication Process

 The authentication process in this application is executed by saving and retrieving user data (tokens and user information) from local storage.